List of awards and nominations received by Ryan Gosling

 Ryan Gosling is a Canadian actor and musician.
-He has received numerous accolades including a Golden Globe Award as well as nominations for three Academy Awards, two BAFTA Awards, nine Critics' Choice Awards, a Primetime Emmy Award, and six Screen Actors Guild Awards.
+His accolades including a Golden Globe Award, a People's Choice Award, five Teen Choice Awards as well as nominations for three Oscars known as Academy Awards, two BAFTA Awards, nine Critics' Choice Awards, a Primetime Emmy Award, and six Actor Awards.

-Gosling breakthrough role came in 2004 with a leading role in the romantic drama The Notebook, for which he won four Teen Choice Awards and an MTV Movie Award.
-His performance as a drug-addicted teacher in the drama Half Nelson (2006) won him an Independent Spirit Award, and he was nominated for the Academy Award, Critics' Choice Movie Award, and Screen Actors Guild Award all for Best Actor in a Leading Role.
+Gosling’s breakthrough role came in 2004 with a leading role in the romantic drama The Notebook, for which he won four Teen Choice Awards and an MTV Movie Award.
+His performance as a drug-addicted teacher in the drama Half Nelson (2006) won him an Independent Spirit Award, and he was nominated for the Academy Award, Critics' Choice Movie Award, and Actor Award all for Best Actor in a Leading Role.
 At age 26, he was the seventh-youngest Best Actor nominee at the time.
-Gosling's performance as a socially inept loner in the dramedy Lars and the Real Girl (2007) earned him nominations for a Critics' Choice Movie Award, Golden Globe Award and Screen Actors Guild Award.
+Gosling's performance as a socially inept loner in the dramedy Lars and the Real Girl (2007) earned him nominations for a Critics' Choice Movie Award, Golden Globe Award and Actor Award.

 After a three-year acting hiatus, Gosling played a frazzled husband in the romantic drama Blue Valentine (2010) earning him nominations for the Critics' Choice Movie Award and the Golden Globe Award for Best Actor.
 2011 proved to be a landmark year for the actor as he appeared in three mainstream films.
 He played a romantic leading man in the romantic comedy Crazy, Stupid, Love earning a nomination for the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy, a mysterious getaway driver in the neo-noir crime thriller Drive earning nominations for a Critics' Choice Movie Award for Best Actor and a Independent Spirit Award for Best Male Lead and a junior campaign manager in the political drama The Ides of March receiving a nomination for the Golden Globe Award for Best Actor in a Motion Picture – Drama.

-Gosling earned acclaim starring as a struggling jazz pianist in the Damien Chazelle directed musical comedy-drama La La Land (2016) His performance earned him a Golden Globe Award for Best Actor – Motion Picture Musical or Comedy, and nominations for an Academy Award, BAFTA Award, Critics' Choice Movie Award, and Screen Actors Guild Award for Best Actor.
-For his performances as private eye in the neo-noir buddy comedy The Nice Guys (2016) and Neil Armstrong in the historical space drama First Man (2017) he earned Critics' Choice Movie Award nominations.
+Gosling earned acclaim starring as a struggling jazz pianist in the Damien Chazelle directed musical comedy-drama La La Land (2016) His performance earned him a Golden Globe Award for Best Actor – Motion Picture Musical or Comedy, and nominations for an Academy Award, BAFTA Award, Critics' Choice Movie Award, and Actor Award for Best Actor.
+For his performances as private eye Holland March in the neo-noir buddy comedy The Nice Guys (2016) and Neil Armstrong in the historical space drama First Man (2017) he earned Critics' Choice Movie Award nominations.

-In 2023, Gosling played Ken in Greta Gerwig's Barbie, which emerged as his biggest box office success, and earned him nominations for the AACTA, Academy, BAFTA, Critics' Choice, Golden Globe and Screen Actors Guild Award for Best Supporting Actor, winning the former.
-He also garnered ensemble cast nominations at both the Critics' Choice and Screen Actors Guild Awards.
+In 2023, Gosling played Ken in Greta Gerwig's Barbie, which emerged as his biggest box office success, and earned him nominations for the AACTA, Academy, BAFTA, Critics' Choice, Golden Globe and Actor Award for Best Supporting Actor, winning the former.
+He also garnered ensemble cast nominations at both the Critics' Choice and Actor Awards.
 His hosting of a 2024 episode of Saturday Night Live earned him a nomination for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series in 2024.